statgarten/datatoys/README.md

 ```

 ## Acknowledgement
-This work was supported by Institute for Information & communications.
-Technology Promotion(IITP) grant funded by the Korea government(MSIP).
+This work was supported by Institute for Information and Communications Technology Promotion(IITP) grant funded by the Korea government(MSIP).